abinit/abinit/doc/tutorial/gw1.md

 Then, comes the definition of parameters needed to compute the self-energy.
-As for the computation of the susceptibility and dielectric matrices, one must define the set of bands, and two sets of planewaves:
+As for the computation of the susceptibility and dielectric matrices, one must define the set of bands and two sets of planewaves:

     nband4       30      # Bands to be used in the Self-Energy calculation ecutsigx4   8.0      # Dimension of the G sum in Sigma_x